Skip to main content

 Triggers

 Triggers are rules that start CodeRabbit Agent when a matching event arrives.
 Open Automations > Triggers in the web app to create, edit, pause, or delete triggers.
+When you create a trigger, you can save it as a paused draft or save and enable it immediately.
+A paused trigger keeps its configuration but does not process new events until you enable it.
+Existing triggers can be switched between active and paused before saving changes.
 Each trigger has:

 • Source: where the event comes from